filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 It is safe to disable this flag.
 It can be useful for embedded systems.

-### lvm1
-Pass the `--with-lvm1` option with a `shared` (`none` if disabled) value to the configure script.
-Provide support for an LVM version 1.

-This flag should only be enabled if there is an explicit requirement to work with LVM1.

 ### lvm2create_initrd
 Install an `lvm2create_initrd` tool - a tool to create initial ramdisk (initrd) image suitable for booting systems with a root partition on LVM.